BogdanCatalin-Iacob/BogdanCatalin-Iacob/README.md

 👀 Hi there!
-I'm a junior full stack web developer with experience building and deploying applications.
+I'm a Full Stack Web Developer with experience building and deploying applications.
 I have a passion for designing and implementing intuitive user experiences and am always looking for new and innovative ways to solve problems.

 My primary skills include:
 - HTML, CSS, and JavaScript